BlueConduit/open-data-platform/cdk/README.md

 1. Select your DB cluster.
 It is probably prefixed with your name.
 1. Select `Connect with a Secrets Manager ARN` for the `Databse username` and paste the previously copied value.
 1. Enter the datbase you'd like to open.
 By default, it has a `postgres` DB.

+#### Update the DB Schema

+The DB schema is also updated via the CDK so that all environments use the same schema.
+To make changes to this, edit the `schema.sql` file in the data-plane directory.

+WARNING: Removing columns or changing data types may cause loss of data during deployment.